hydra-dbg/python-gdb-mi/README.md

  - `Notify`: supplementary information that the client should handle (e.g., a new breakpoint information).

-Both kind of records, synchronous and asynchronous, have two additional attributes:
+Both kind of records, synchronous and asynchronous, have one additional attribute:
  - `token`: used by GDB to match the request and the response.
- - `results`: the data contained in the message, it will depend of the GDB message.

 ### Interference from Target